How to install Java 21 on Ubuntu

 2. Issue the sudo apt update command

-3. Install Ubuntu’s default JDK with apt
+3. Install the default JRE with apt

 5. Set JAVA_HOME globally for all Ubuntu users

 You don’t need to setup Java on Ubuntu if someone has already installed it for you.
+A quick java --version check will tell you if an install is necessary:

 java - version